cloudmobi/CloudmobiSSP/android-sdk.md

 ```

-###<a name="appwall">Integrate AD app wall in Android Studio</a>：
+###<a name="appwall">Integrate AD appwall in Android Studio</a>：

 ##### Setup the build.gradle:
-Copy the easyad-release.aar and cloudtech-release.jar to foloder libs. and add below code to build.gradle.
+Copy the appwall_1.0.0.aar and cloudssp_1.0.8.jar to foloder libs. and add below code to build.gradle.

 ```

 repositories {
     flatDir {